cyber-apex/sns-poster/docs/JENKINS.md

-# Jenkins CI/CD Setup for XHS Poster
+# Jenkins CI/CD Setup for SNS Notify

-This document explains how to set up Jenkins CI/CD for the XHS Poster project.
+This document explains how to set up Jenkins CI/CD for the SNS Notify project.

 ## Prerequisites